Ekscentricitet/TheQuacksOfQuedlinburgTools/README.md

   - Chips that are not supposed to be available in the current round are not displayed.
   - You cannot change the quantity of the white chips.
   - One white chip is added automatically on the 6th turn.
+  - After the shop phase you have a chance to resolve any card effects that give you tokens.
 - Game mechanics support:
   - Flask
   - Drawing blue or yellow in game variation I